 Bats are acrobatic flyers that turn, twist and dive in their efforts to catch insects.

 If you see a bat swooping down at a person then what you are really watching is a bat doing precision flying as they try to catch insects that are around people while doing everything they can to avoid contact with a human.

-People attract mosquitoes and it is natural for bats to try to catch them.
+People attract mosquitoes and it is natural for bats to try to catch them especially at dusk.

 Bats Want to Avoid Humans

 As you may know, modern humans have been around for about 250,000-300,000 years.
 Bats, on the other hand, have populated the Earth for much, much longer.